PFKM: Protein

 This 85-kDa protein is one of two subunit types that comprise the seven tetrameric PFK isozymes.
 The muscle isozyme (PFK-1) is composed solely of PFKM.

 The liver PFK (PFK-5) contains solely the second subunit type, PFKL, while the erythrocyte PFK includes five isozymes composed of different combinations of PFKM and PFKL.
 These subunits evolved from a common prokaryotic ancestor via gene duplication and mutation events.
 Generally, the N-terminal of the subunits carries out their catalytic activity while the C-terminal contains allosteric ligand binding sites.
 In particular, the binding site for the PFK inhibitor citrate is found in the PFKL C-terminal region.

 Function

 This gene encodes one of three protein subunits of PFK, which are expressed and combined to form the tetrameric PFK in a tissue-specific manner.
-As a PFK subunit, PFKL is involved in catalyzing the phosphorylation of fructose 6-phosphate to fructose 1,6-bisphosphate.
+As a PFK subunit, PFKM is involved in catalyzing the phosphorylation of fructose 6-phosphate to fructose 1,6-bisphosphate.
 This irreversible reaction serves as the major rate-limiting step of glycolysis.

 Though the PFKM subunit majorly incorporates into muscle and erythrocyte PFKs, PFKM also is expressed in the heart, brain, and testis.